WebAssembly/design/AstSemantics.md

 If program callstack usage exceeds the available callstack space at any time, a trap occurs.

+## Local and Memory types

+All storage locations in WebAssembly are typed, including global variables, the heap, local variables, or parameters.
+The set of types legal for global variables and the heap, called *Memory types*,  are:

+  * Int8 - signed 8-bit integer
+  * Int16 - signed 16-bit integer
+  * Int32 - signed 32-bit integer
+  * Uint8 - unsigned 8-bit integer
+  * Uint16 - unsigned 16-bit integer
+  * Uint32 - unsigned 32-bit integer
+  * Float32 - 32-bit floating point
+  * Float64 - 64-bit floating point

+The set of legal types for parameters and local variables, called *Local types* is a subset of the Memory types:

+  * Int32 - 32-bit integer
+  * Float32 - 32-bit floating point
+  * Float64 - 64-bit floating point

+All AST operations except loads and stores deal with local types.
+Loads implicitly convert Memory types to Local types according to the follow rules:

+  * Load[Int8] - sign-extend to Int32
+  * Load[Int16] - sign-extend to Int32
+  * Load[Int32] - (no conversion)
+  * Load[Uint8] - zero-extend to Int32
+  * Load[Uint16] - zero-extend to Int32
+  * Load[Uint32] - reinterpret as Int32
+  * Load[Float32] - (no conversion)
+  * Load[Float64] - (no conversion)

+Note that the local type Int32 does not technically have a sign; the sign bit is interpreted differently by the operations below.

+Similar to loads, stores implicitly truncate Local types to Memory types according to the following rules:

+  * Store[Int8] - truncate Int32 to Int8
+  * Store[Int16] - truncate Int32 to Int16
+  * Store[Int32] - (no truncation)
+  * Store[Uint8] - truncate Int32 to Uint8
+  * Store[Uint16] - truncate Int32 to Uint16
+  * Store[Uint32] - reinterpret Int32 as Uint32
+  * Store[Float32] - (no truncation)
+  * Store[Float64] - (no truncation)

+Truncation of integers simply discards any upper bits; i.e. it does not perform saturation, trap on overflow, etc.

 ## Addressing local variables

 All local variables occupy a single index space local to the function.